cclauss/Chess/README.md

 - [ ] Windows GUI
 - [x] Self-test suite

-+ The basics of a GUI exist and work, however, at this time there is no support for promotion or castling in the GUI, so it is considered incomplete for now.
++ The basics of a GUI exist and work, however, at this time there is no support for promotion in the GUI, so it is considered incomplete for now.

 ## Installation
 To download & extract PhantomChess, the first thing to do is download the `Phantom_installer.py` file in the master branch.
 Place it in the directory to extract to and run.